kazurayam/UsingMaterialsInKatalonStudio/README.md

 The WebDriver API and Katalon Studio provide sound support for taking screenshots, downloading files, getting API response. *But they fall short of a primitive problem: in which path to save a file?* If we are to make a single file, specifying a path for it is a trivial task.
 However if we are to make multiple files repeatedly (10 times a day, for example) and if we are to review the files after the test runs, then it becomes an itchy problem how to resolve the path of *Material* files appropriately.

+With the `Materials` library your test script in Katalon Studio can resolve the file path in such a format:

+`${projectDir}/Materials/${testSuiteName}/${testSuiteTimestamp}/${testCaseName}/${subdirs}/${fileName}`

+For example,

+`/UsingMaterialsInKatalonStudio/Materials/TS07_visit a web site/20180913_093512/TC07_visiting a web site/1 CURA_Homepage.png`

+In this 'UsingMaterialsInKatalonStudio' project, I will show you step by step how to code in Katalon Studio making use of the Materials library.
+The last of examples will output a file tree like this:
 ![TSC01_marked](docs/TSC10_marked.png)